Quantum circuit compilation with quantum computers: Numerical results

 We simulate the QA dynamics via a TN emulator~\cite{qtealeaves_v0_5_12, Ballarin2021, Ballarin2024}.
-We exploit the reflection symmetries of the problem to represent the system as a 1-dimensional lattice of $8$ qudits with local dimension $10$ interacting via up to four-body terms (see Appendix \ref{app:example_1} for details).
-In Figure~\ref{fig:quantum_annealing}, we analyze the performances of the QA based compilation.
-In Panel a), we show the \textit{infidelity improvement} $I_\mathrm{I}=1-\frac{I_\mathrm{opt}}{I_\mathrm{input}}$, where $I_\mathrm{opt}$ is the infidelity of the compiled circuit and $I_\mathrm{input}$ is the infidelity of the input circuit.
+We exploit the reflection symmetries of the problem to represent the system as a 1-dimensional lattice of $8$ qudits with local dimension $10$ interacting via up to four-body terms (see Appendix~\ref{app:example_1} for details).
+In Figure~\ref{fig:quantum_annealing}, we analyze the performance of the QA based compilation.
+On the left y-axis, we show the \textit{infidelity improvement} $I_\mathrm{I}=1-\frac{I_\mathrm{opt}}{I_\mathrm{input}}$, where $I_\mathrm{opt}$ is the infidelity of the compiled circuit and $I_\mathrm{input}$ is the infidelity of the input circuit.
 As expected, $I_\mathrm{I}$ increases with the annealing time $\tau$.
-In Panel b), we plot the probability $P_\mathrm{G}$ of sampling the global optimal circuit at the end of the annealing process.
+On the right y-axis, we plot the probability $P_\mathrm{G}$ of sampling the global optimal circuit at the end of the annealing process.
 This probability increases monotonically with the annealing time, reaching $3\%$ at $\tau\approx2000$.
-Thus, for $\tau > 500$, it sufficient to repeat the computation $O(100)$ times to obtain the optimal solution.
+Thus, for $\tau > 500$, it is sufficient to repeat the computation $O(100)$ times to obtain the optimal solution.